 More a popular idea than a scientifically valid concept, internet addiction is the belief that people can become so dependent on using their mobile phones or other electronic devices that they lose control of their own behavior and suffer negative consequences.
 The harm is alleged to stem both from direct involvement with the device—something that has never been proven—and from the abandonment of other activities, such as studying, face-to-face socializing, or sleep.

 There is much debate in the scientific community about whether excessive internet use can be classified as a true addiction.
-In addition to substances such as drugs or alcohol, consumption ceases being pleasurable but continues and is difficult to escape even as the likelihood of harm to body and life mounts.
+In an addiction to substances such as drugs or alcohol, consumption ceases being pleasurable but continues and is difficult to escape even as the likelihood of harm to the body and life mounts.
 In the case of internet use, there is no clear point at which being online becomes non-pleasurable for most individuals.
 In part for this reason, behavioral "addictions," including using the internet, remain controversial: Experts debate where the line should be drawn between passionate absorption in any activity—say, devoting a lot of time to playing the cello or reading books—and being stuck in a rut of compulsivity that stops being useful and detrimentally affects other areas of life.

 In preparing the current edition of the Diagnostic and Statistical Manual of Mental Disorders, psychiatrists and other experts debated whether to include internet addiction.
 They decided that there was not enough scientific evidence to support inclusion at this time, although the DSM-5 does recognize Internet Gaming Disorder as a condition warranting further study.